 How do we differentiate between good terrorists and bad terrorists?

 Time, mostly.
 Acumen, discernment, common sense — a sense of history and science, decency and manifest destiny — a sense of the future and what it holds — a sense of the past and where we came from, what we have learned in the process, what we have internalized and normalized, which brings us back to time.
-In time we find the answers we seek, and embrace a number of heretofore controversial and challenging approaches over others, turning them into the new norms.
+In time we find the answers we seek, and embrace a number of heretofore controversial and challenging approaches, turning them into the new norms.
 We let the past inform (but not determine — or undermine) the future.
 We look out for the difference between the temporarily useful and the downright rotten.

 We hail not Hitler but Churchill, not Crowley but Jesus.